Anko21/My-Quizz/README.md

 ### Navigation Component:
 Facilitates seamless navigation between different app screens.

-##Usage:
+## Usage:
 Clone this repository and run the application on an Android emulator or device with Android API level 21 (Lollipop) or higher.
-MyQuizz serves as an educational example for implementing basic quiz functionality using Jetpack Compose, ideal for learning Compose and ViewModel integration in Android development.